theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 ## Selected Educational Videos

-In addition to classroom-based teaching, I develop educational videos that support asynchronous learning, flipped classroom elements, and conceptual preparation for students.
-These videos are documented as teaching-related outputs in the TU Graz research and knowledge documentation system and are available through TU Graz TUbe where access rights allow.
+In addition to classroom-based teaching, I have developed educational videos that support asynchronous learning.
+These videos are documented as teaching-related outputs in the TU Graz research and knowledge documentation system and are available through TU Graz TUbe.

 Note: The videos require TU Graz login credentials in order to be viewed.